CloudCatch/wp-zoom/README.md

-# WooCommerce - Zoom Integration
+# Zoom for WordPress

-Sell virtual Zoom webinars with WooCommerce
+Sell virtual Zoom webinars with WordPress + WooCommerce